EskayYew/CG3002-T13-AY1819/README.md

 # Main Folder
 ## FinalDeployment

 This folder contains the main files needed for the overall deployment of the dance detection system.
-Each folder contains instructions to install the relevant packages and run the files needed for the different components of the system.
+Each folder inside **FinalDeployment** contains instructions to install the relevant packages and run the files needed for the different components of the system.

 ## Key Deadlines